Jiansiyu/BL_keyboard_RPI/README.md

 # Bluetooth Keyvoard API

-The idea is connect a regular keyboard on a Raspberry Pi and connect the Raspberry Pi to any other divice like iPhone/Pad, Andriod Phone/Pad, Windows PC, Linux PC.
-It can forward the keyboard to the target divice.
+The idea is connect a regular keyboard on a Raspberry Pi and connect the Raspberry Pi to any other device like iPhone/Pad, Andriod Phone/Pad, Windows PC, Linux PC.
+It can forward the keyboard to the target device.

 # How To